Memehub-GmbH-Co-KG/MemeHub-Logger/README.md

  - `console`: Prints logs to the console / output stream.
    Availalbe options:
    - `timestamp`: A formatting for the timestamp. [moment.js `format` is used](https://momentjs.com/docs/#/displaying/format/).
-   - `indentation`: Changes how logs are indented before printing.
-     - `head`: A string to put before the title, but after the timestamp.
-     - `data`: A string to put before each line of detail data.
+   - `indentation`: A string to put before each line of detail data.

- - `RRB_QUEUE_LOG`: The queue to save logs
+ - `cache`: Stores logs in memeory.
+   Availalbe options:
- - `RRB_QUEUE_GET`: The queue to get logs
+   - `size`: The amonut of logs to keep in memory
- - `RRB_PREFIX`: The prefix for all messages
+   - `name`: The name of the cache.
+Having multiple caches with the same name results in undefined behavior.
+ - `telegram`: Sends logs to a telegram group.
+   Availalbe options;
- - `BOT_TOKEN`: The bot token used for sending logs to telegram
+   - `token`: The telegram bot token to use.